 Although the official language of Indonesia, Bahasa Indonesia, is written in the Latin script, Indonesia has many local, traditional scripts, most of which are ultimately derived from Brahmi.
 Five of these scripts are documented in this chapter.
 Buginese is used for several different languages on the island of Sulawesi.
 Balinese and Javanese are closely related, highly ornate scripts; Balinese is used for the Balinese language on the island of Bali, and Javanese for the Javanese language on the island of Java.
-The Rejang script is used to write the Rejang language in southwest Sumatra, and Sundanese is used to write the Sundanese language on the island of Java.
+Sundanese is used to write the Sundanese language on the island of Java.
+The Rejang script is used to write the Rejang language in southwest Sumatra, and the Batak script is used to write several Batak dialects, also on the island of Sumatra.